ashtonG/mpdgems/man/mpdircbot.1.md

  * `next`

-If invited in a channel, **mpdircbot** will join it and respond to commands set trough the channel itself, so that everyone in the channel can control the MPD playback.
+If invited in a channel, **mpdircbot** will join it and respond to commands sent trough the channel itself, so that everyone in the channel can control the MPD playback.

 ## OPTIONS ##